Georgia's Governor Signs 'Fetal Heartbeat' Abortion Law

 The Living Infants Fairness and Equality Act allows for some exceptions, including in cases of rape or incest if a woman files a police report, or when the life of the pregnant woman is threatened.
 A woman can also have an abortion if her pregnancy is deemed "medically futile."

-The final approval by Kemp is a fulfillment of campaign promises the Republican governor made to supporters last year.
+The final approval by Kemp is a fulfillment of campaign promises he made to supporters last year.
 It is also part of a larger national movement in which several conservative state legislatures are crafting bills to limit the procedure to the earliest stages of pregnancy.

 Republican state Rep. Ginny Ehrhart, who co-sponsored the measure, called it "a historic day for Georgia families."